How One Building Project Can Transform a School District

 Corporation-Wide Transformation

-The Kesling Campus project happened in the same time span that LPCSC was revamping one of its elementary schools and building a new performing arts center at LaPorte High School.
+The Kesling Campus project happened at the same time span that LPCSC was revamping one of its elementary schools and building a new performing arts center at LaPorte High School.
 While all of these projects dramatically improved equity and opportunity for students, the intermediate/middle school project, in particular, had a ripple effect across the corporation.

 Incorporating fifth grade into the Kesling Campus freed up space in all of the corporation’s elementary schools to add PreK classes.
 Previously K-5, the new PreK-4 elementary format prepared LPCSC for impending legislation that could make PreK programming mandatory in Indiana.